 Also produced by Usher, Hot Wacks (1972) fulfilled Segarini’s desire to distil the best of The Beatles – just two years after their messy demise.
 Opening track I Hardly Know Her Name channels With The Beatles while the transcendent We Can Be picks up on the sentiments and harmonies of Revolver.

 Best of all, the 10-minute suite – book-ended by Time Will Carry On – gives the Abbey Road medley a good run for its money.

 Harking back to the joy of 1966 yet shot through with 1970’s realism, Hot Wacks is a power pop classic.

-The group called it a day in 1974 after recording the album Wack ‘n’ Roll.
+Shredder followed in 1973 and the group called it a day in 1974 after recording the (canned by Elektra) live album Wack ‘n’ Roll.